 Interactions between your drugs

-A total of 442 drugs (1683 brand and generic names) are known to interact with Ibuprofen PMR.
+A total of 351 drugs are known to interact with Ibuprofen PMR.

-- Ibuprofen PMR is in the drug class nonsteroidal anti-inflammatory agents.
+- Ibuprofen pmr is in the drug class Nonsteroidal anti-inflammatory drugs.

 - Aseptic Necrosis

 - Back Pain

 - Juvenile Rheumatoid Arthritis